 PROVO.
 The Nineteneth Century club met with Miss Josephine Kellogg Friday af-ternoon.
 Several invited guests were present.
-Mrs. Hughes gave the first versity.

-Mr. and Mrs. A. M. Wrench and H. S. Stowe of Salt Lake City attend-ed the dancing party at the Mozart, Ray Johnson, Mr. and Mrs. Oscar Wil-
+Mrs. Hughes gave the first determined the dancing party at the Mozart, determined the dancing party at the Mozart.
+Ray Johnson, Mr. and Mrs. Oscar Wil-